World War I

 “They shall grow not old”

-In June (28th) of 1914, the Arch-Duke Ferdinand, heir to the throne of Austria was assassinated by a Serbian nationalist.
+On 28 June 1914, the Arch-Duke Ferdinand, heir to the throne of Austria was assassinated by a Serbian nationalist.
 The Russians entered the argument in support of the Serbs, and Germany would back the Austrians.
 A month later, Australians learned from their Thursday morning papers that Austria had declared war on Serbia.
-On the same day, the Prime Minister received notification of the impending involvement of Britain in the conflict – “On the 30th of July, 1914, a cablegram in secret cipher from the British Government to the Government of Australia informed it that there was imminent danger of war.”
+On the same day, the Prime Minister received notification of the impending involvement of Britain in the conflict – “On the 30 July, 1914, a cablegram in secret cipher from the British Government to the Government of Australia informed it that there was imminent danger of war.”
 [The Story of ANZAC – , p.
 1]

 Two days later, they learned that Germany “was waiting for war” and had issued an ultimatum to the Russians.
 What this meant to Australians was that if war broke out, France would be required to come to the aid of her Russian allies against Germany and Austria, and in doing so would cause a domino effect of allegiance, causing Britain to go to the aid of the French, and since Australia was a British colony, we too would be expected to answer the call.